gvnlnz/blog-post-benchmark/README.md

 # Blog Post Generation Benchmark

-Benchmark for evaluating local and API-hosted LLMs on the final writing stage of an automated financial blog-post pipeline.
+Benchmark for evaluating local LLMs on the final writing stage of an automated financial blog-post pipeline.

 The benchmark focuses on the text that a reader actually sees: the Italian `body` of a generated blog post.
 Given a fixed dataset of clustered financial